 So let's talk about blackjack.
 Everyone and their mother have heard of it.
 It's no surprise, because it is one of the most popular games at any casino out there.

-The more you understand how blackjack works, the more likely you will win at it.
-That’s why we’re here.
-We’ll help you come up with the best blackjack strategy to increase your chances of winning at each hand.
+The more you understand how to play blackjack, the more likely you will win at it.
+That's why we're here.
+We'll help you come up with the best blackjack strategy to increase your chances of winning at each hand.

 Just because everyone has heard of blackjack doesn't mean the entire world knows how to hit or stand, let alone understand how the whole game works.
 So before we go any further on this topic, let's cover the basics here.

 In blackjack, your goal is to draw cards totaling as close to 21 as possible without going over.

 You're playing against the dealer, and whoever has cards totaling closer to 21 (without going over) wins.
 The numbered cards (2 through 10) are worth their face value, while all of the face cards (kings, queens, and jacks) are worth 10.
 Aces are basically your “wild cards”, as they can be used as either 1 or 11.
 For example, if you draw a seven and an ace, it will bring your total to either an 8 or 18, your choice.